clojure/core.async/doc/flow-guide.md

 `::flow/input-filter`, a predicate of cid, can be returned in the state from any arity to indicate a filter on the process input channel read set.
 For example, a step-fn that is waiting for a response from multiple inputs might remove the channels that have already responded from the read-set until responses have been received from all.

-### transition (2 arity)

-The transition arity is called any time the flow or process undergoes a lifecycle transition (::flow/start, ::flow/stop, ::flow/pause, ::flow/resume).
-The description arity takes the current state and returns an updated state to be used for subsequent calls.

-The step-fn should use the transition arity to coordinate the creation, pausing, and shutdown of external resources in a process.

-### transform (3 arity)

-The transform arity is called in a loop by the process for every message received on an input channel and returns a new state and a map of output cids to messages to return.
-The process will take care of sending these messages to the output channels.
-Output can be sent to none, any or all of the :outsenumerated, and/or an input named by a [pid inid] tuple (e.g. for reply-to), and/or to the ::flow/report output.
-A step need not output at all (output or msgs can be empyt/nil), however an output _message_ may never be nil (per core.async channels).

-The step-fn may throw excepitons from any arity and they will be handled by flow.
-Exceptions thrown from the transition or transform arities, the exception will be logged on the flow's :error-chan.

 ### step-fn helpers

 Some additional helpers exist to create step-fns from other forms:

-* `lift*->step` - given a fn f taking one arg and returning a collection of non-nil values, creates a step-fn as needed by a process, with one input and one output (named :in and :out), and no state
+* `lift*->step` - given a fn f taking one arg and returning a collection of non-nil values, creates a step-fn as needed by a process launcher, with one input and one output (named :in and :out), and no state
 * `lift1->step` - like `lift*->step` but for functions that return a single value (when `nil`, yield no output)
 * `map->step` - given a map with keys `:describe`, `:init`, `:transition`, `:transform` corresponding to the arities above, create a step-fn.

-### Creating a process
+### Creating a process launcher

-Processes can be created using the [process](https://clojure.github.io/core.async/clojure.core.async.flow.html#var-process) function, which takes a step-fn, and an option map with keys:
+Process launchers can be created using the [process](https://clojure.github.io/core.async/clojure.core.async.flow.html#var-process) function, which takes a step-fn, and an option map with keys:

 * `::workload` - one of `:mixed`, `:io` or `:compute`
 * `:compute-timeout-ms` - if :workload is :compute, this timeout (default 5000 msec) will be used when getting the return from the future - see below

-A :workload supplied as an option to process will override any :workload returned by the :describe fn of the process.
+A :workload supplied as an option to `process` will override any :workload returned by the :describe fn of the process launcher.
 If neither are provded the default is :mixed.

 In the :workload context of :mixed or :io, this dictates the type of thread in which the process loop will run, _including its calls to transform_.